VariantSync/Vatras/src/CC.lagda.md

 {- |
 Convert binary configuration to n-ary configuration.
+Only valid for our translation from CC₂ to CC.
 -}
 toNaryConfig : Configuration₂ → Configuration
 toNaryConfig c₂ = asTag ∘ c₂

 {- |
 Convert n-ary configuration to binary.
+Only valid for our translation from CC₂ to CC.
 -}
 toBinaryConfig : Configuration → Configuration₂
 toBinaryConfig c = asTag₂ ∘ c